MindTickle raises $40 million after banner year in sales enablement

 MindTickle competes in a sales enablement market that’s anticipated to be worth $2.6 billion by 2024, according to Markets and Markets, and it’s not the only heavyweight.
 Seismic raised $100 million last December to build out its automated sales and marketing enablement suite, and Highspot nabbed $60 million in June for a sales enablement toolset that taps AI to power features like semantic search.
 In June, Showpad secured $70 million for its cloud-based sales tools, and in April, Outreach raked in a cool $114 million to develop further its semiautomated sales engagement software.

-But investors like Northwest Venture Partners’ Scott Beechuk believe there’s an abundance of customers ripe for acquisition — and they might be right.
+But investors like Norwest Venture Partners’ Scott Beechuk believe there’s an abundance of customers ripe for acquisition — and they might be right.
 In September, Forrester Research reported that 54% of companies have or are in the process of implementing a sales enablement technology, with an additional 19% planning to do so or considering doing so in the next 12 to 18 months.
 The percent of organizations with a dedicated sales enablement person, program, or function nearly doubled between 2016 and 2018, according to CSO Insights.
 Moreover, Gartner predicts that by 2021, a full 15% of all sales technology spending will be set aside for sales enablement technology.

-“MindTickle is successfully confronting one of the most complex issues facing today’s organizations — the ability to train and upskill customer-facing employees,” said Northwest Venture Partners partner Scott Beechuk, who plans to join the company’s board of directors.
+“MindTickle is successfully confronting one of the most complex issues facing today’s organizations — the ability to train and upskill customer-facing employees,” said Norwest Venture Partners partner Scott Beechuk, who plans to join the company’s board of directors.
 “MindTickle has proven product-market fit for its mobile-first readiness platform that engages employees and delivers perpetual micro-learning experiences.
 As organizations continue to look beyond traditional learning management systems for new technologies to make their teams more effective in the field, we see a tremendous opportunity ahead for MindTickle to lead this movement.”